milad-saadat/PolyHorn/README.md

  - `theorem_name` which is one of `"farkas"`, `"handelman"` or `"putinar"`.
  - `solver_name` which is one of `"z3"` or `"mathsat"`.
  - `solver_path` which should be the path to the chosen solver.
- - `temp_path` which should be the path to a file where PolyHorn will store the obtained polynomial system.
+ - `output_path` which should be the path to a file where PolyHorn will store the obtained polynomial system.
  - (optional) `int_value` which is assigned `false` or `true`.
 When `true`, PolyHorn tries to find integer values for unknown variables.
  - In case `handelman` is chosen for `theorem_name`, an additional integer parameter `degree_of_sat` should be specified.
 This is the only parameter required by Handelman's Positivestellensatz.
 See [1] appendix E for more details.
  - In case `putinar` is chosen for `theorem_name`, four parameters should be specified in the config file: (i) `degree_of_sat` the degree of SOS polynomials considered when the LHS of pCHCs are assumed satisfying, (ii) `degree_of_nonstrict_unsat`, (iii) `degree_of_strict_unsat` and (iv) `max_d_of_strict`, for the remaining three degree parameters of Putinar's positivestellensatz.
 The names are self-explanatory and the details can be found in [1] section 3.